-In the second part of this project, the different control strategies were realized in full-scale.
-The results of the second phase are very good.
-With the help of the control strategies it was possible to further increase the treatment efficiency significantly.
-E.g., it was possible to reduce the average total nitrogen (TN) effluent concentration from 6,4 to only 2,9 mg/l TN (0,1 mg/l NH4-N) and thus to reduce the nitrogen emissions into the receiving water by more than 50 %.
+4 hours.
+With the help of the control strategies it was also possible to further increase the treatment efficiency significantly.
+E.g., it was possible to reduce the average total nitrogen (TN) effluent concentration from 6.4 to only 2.9 mg/l TN (0.1 mg/l NH4-N) and thus to reduce the nitrogen emissions into the receiving water by more than 50 %.
 But, despite these positive results, there are still several problems, e.g.:

-- Due to the discontinuous principle and the limited capacity of the buffer tank, it is necessary in case of rainfall to reduce as early as possible the cycle duration. - The optimization potential depends on several factors, e.g., influent load, wastewater temperature and sludge settling characteristics, but these parameters can vary strongly and sometimes rapidly. - Furthermore, according to the German law, it is not allowed to exceed the official effluent limits. - Depending on the actual operating conditions, it can be useful to use different optimization criterions (e.g., increase of treatment capacity vs. energy saving).
+- Due to the discontinuous principle and the limited capacity of the buffer tank, it is necessary in case of rainfall to reduce the cylce duration as early as possible. - The optimization potential depends on several factors, e.g., influent load and wastewater temperature, but these parameters can vary significantly and sometimes rapidly. - According to the German law, it is not allowed to exceed the official effluent limits. - Depending on the actual operating conditions, it can be useful to use different optimization criterions (e.g., increase of treatment capacity vs. energy saving).

-That means, the whole potential for optimization can only be used when a control strategy is used, which is able to act and not only to react.
+That means, the whole potential for optimization can only be used, when a control strategy is used, which is able to act and not only to react.
 Consequently, we developed a method that is serviceable for a controller being able to predict as early as possible the duration of a cycle, which is necessary to achieve the treatment target.
-Furthermore, the controller also should be able to predict other important operating data (e.g., the maximum volumetric exchange ratio), and the influent flow rate.
+Furthermore, the controller also should be able to predict other important operating data.

-2.3 A Case-Based Predictive Controller
+3.3.
+A Case-Based Predictive Controller